semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

 To distinguish workflows from main and forked repositories, you can compare `SEMAPHORE_GIT_PR_SLUG` and `SEMAPHORE_GIT_REPO_SLUG` environment variables.

-Semaphore will use the MERGE commit to run a workflow.
-The SHA of the HEAD commit of the Pull Request will be stored in `SEMAPHORE\_GIT\_PR\_SHA` environment variable.
+Semaphore uses the MERGE commit to run a workflow.
+The SHA of the HEAD commit of the Pull Request is stored in `SEMAPHORE\_GIT\_PR\_SHA` environment variable.

 ### Expose secrets in forked pull requests

-By default Semaphore will not inject any secrets into jobs for pull requests from forks.
+By default, Semaphore will not inject any secrets into jobs for pull requests from forks.
 You can whitelist the secrets you want to expose specifying their names.

 ### Filter contributors in forked pull requests

-By default Semaphore will allow all contributors to create workflows for pull requests from forks.
+By default, Semaphore will allow all contributors to create workflows for pull requests from forks.
-You can filter the contributors you want to allow to do that specifying their github logins.
+You can filter the contributors you want to allow to do run workflows specifying their GitHub logins.

 ## Build default branch